 From The Box

 The assembly of our Mockingbird Stroller was really easy.
-I always get nervous about putting things together but it took my 12 year old and I less than 10 minutes from unboxing till we were done.
+I always get nervous about putting things together but it took my 12-year-old and me less than 10 minutes from unboxing till we were done.
+It ws so easy!

 We’re going to touch on the features, point by point, as we all know how important these aspects are to strollers.
 Great features can truly make or break whether you’re going to love your new stroller or not.
 But rest assured that the Mockingbird Stroller does come with some great ones!